wso2/docs-ei/en/micro-integrator/docs/references/connectors/salesforce-rest-connector/sf-rest-connector-example.md

 * Create an Account.

-  The user sends the request payload which includes with `sObjects` (Any object that can be stored in the Lightning platform database), to create a new Account object in the sales force.
+  The user sends the request payload that includes sObjects (any object that can be stored in the Lightning platform database), to create a new Account object in Salesforce.
 This request is sent to WSO2 EI by invoking the Salesforce connector API.

 * Execute a SOQL query to retrieve the Account Name and ID in all the existing Accounts.